 - Jiyva's stat shuffling will focus your stats depending on numerous factors; mostly to make the best use of your current skilling, but also to accomodate your body armor better.

-- Be forewarned that eye monsters summoned by Mnoleg or Pan lords will be hostile.
-Jiyva won't be offended if you kill them.
-Shapeshifters transformed into slime or eye monsters are also safe to kill.
+- Eye monsters summoned by Mnoleg or Pan lords will be neutral.
+Shapeshifters transformed into slime or eye monsters will turn neutral too.

 - Jiyva is one of the few gods you can abandon while keeping permanent benefits granted via worship (desirable mutations).
 However these may be offset by the bad mutations imposed upon leaving.